<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=406649&amp;fmt=gif">

 4. TOP-DOWN ONLY

 Employees want to feel recognized and appreciated among peers, managers, and upper management.
-The message carries more weight when it’s delivered by someone other than the allusive CEO.
+The message carries more weight when delivered by someone other than the allusive CEO.

 5. TOO LITTLE TOO LATE